 - It’s at your house, but all the guests can bring something.
 And be OK with what they bring.
 Give suggestions to complete the meal so that not everyone brings dessert.

-- Ask someone who doesn’t cook to bring bread and wine or fun non-alcoholic beverages or even a veggie tray and cheese so that people snack while the final preparation is happening.
+- Ask someone who doesn’t cook to bring bread, wine, fun non-alcoholic beverages, or even a veggie tray and cheese so that people snack while the final preparation happens.

-- Prepared from scratch versus pre-pared options.
+- From scratch versus semi-homemade.
 Your whole meal doesn’t have to be made from scratch.
-If you choose to make the whole meal, some things can come pre-prepared or from a box.
-And some things can be partially prepared from a box and then you add the additional touches.
+If you choose to make the whole meal, some things can be pre-prepared (e.g., you make and then freeze weeks in advance) or come from a box.
+And some things can be partially prepared from a box or come from the store and then you add special touches.

 - Easy dessert options.

 - Dump cake, anyone?
 Get fresh fruit or frozen fruit that’s been thawed (I don’t recommend fruit in a can).
 Cut the fruit into bite-sized pieces.
 Put in the bottom of a baking dish.
-Completely cover with raw cake mix.
+Completely cover this layer with raw cake mix.
 Yes, straight from the box.
 Don’t add anything to it.
 You read that right.
 Nothing.
-Get a whole stick of butter.
-And thinly slice it.
+Get a whole stick of butter and thinly slice it.
 Cover as much of the raw cake mix as possible.
 The more that you cover, the better.
 Bake as per the instructions on the box.
 Trust me.
 Your guests will love it.
 And it takes you minutes to put it together.
-Add ice cream or whipped cream to make it even yummier if you like.
+Add ice cream or whipped cream to make it even yummier!

-- Do an ice cream sundae bar with super simple toppings for dessert (think whipped cream, chocolate chips, chopped fruit, and chocolate syrup).
-Who is going to complain about that fun, tasty option?
+- Sundae bar for the win.
+Create an ice cream sundae bar with super simple toppings for dessert (think whipped cream, chocolate chips, chopped fruit, and chocolate syrup).
+You can be as extravagant as you want.
+Who is going to complain about this fun, tasty option?
 No one.
-Does it matter that it’s not pumpkin something?
-Nope!
 We LOVE this option.
+If someone really cares that there isn’t a pumpkin pastry at the meal, they can bring one.

 - Can you do a holiday brunch instead of lunch or dinner?
-And, don’t forget that brunch can run from morning until mid-afternoon.
 Breakfast and brunch foods are often much easier to prepare and cook, often taking less time and costing less.
 Maybe you can start a new tradition if you’re hosting.
+And remember that brunch can run from morning until mid-afternoon.

 Do you have tips on making the holidays easier for working moms?
 Or maybe you have a great stress management trick.
 I’d love for you to share how you will give yourself a break and create some mental space this holiday season in the comments.